Nerone (rapper)

-Massimiliano Figlia (May 23, 1991), known professionally as Nerone, is an italian rapper from Milan, Italy.
+Massimiliano Figlia (born 23 May 1991), known professionally as Nerone, is an Italian rapper.

 Biography

-Early years and first publications (2008-2016)
+Early years and first publications (2008–2016)

 In 2008 Nerone began freestyle and a year later, in 2009, the Microfoli Click crew was born, founded by Nerone and the music producer Biggie Paul.

-In 2014 Nerone released his first EP, Numero zero EP in the company of Biggie Paul and consisting of eight songs.
-The freestyler career helps him a lot, also managing to win contests such as the Tecniche Perfette Lombardia and in 2014 he participates in MTV Spit, a television program on freestyle presented by italian rapper Marracash, coming out as the winner in the third edition.
+In 2014 Nerone released his first EP, Numero zero EP in the company of Biggie Paul, consisting of eight songs.
+The freestyler career helped him a lot, also managing to win contests such as the Tecniche Perfette Lombardia and in 2014, he participates in MTV Spit, a television program on freestyle presented by italian rapper Marracash, coming out as the winner in the third edition.

 In January 2015 Nerone released his first solo EP 100k, which boasts collaborations of Maruego, Slait and Low Kidd.
 The EP contains 6 tracks.
 The following year, in 2016, the mixtape N Mixtape was released, a collection of 30 tracks with no collaborations, but with many productions by external producers, including Biggie Paul.